 By Summer 2023, five additional additional accessible playgrounds will be complete and open to the public in each of our five Heritage Parks: Chestnut Ridge Park, Ellicott Creek Park, Emery Park, Akron Falls Park and Como Lake Park.

-In 2023-25, several more accessible playgrounds will begin construction phases in additional park areas.
+In 2023-25, several more accessible playgrounds will begin construction phases in additional park areas, such as Tow Path Park and planning efforts for another playground in Chestnut Ridge.
 Stay tuned!

 Universal Picnic Tables

 Starting in 2023, all Erie County Parks rentable shelters will include universal picnic tables to accommodate wheelchairs.
 By 2024, all Parks picnic tables will be replaced with universal picnic tables.

 In 2022, Erie County Parks completed upgrades to the Chestnut Ridge Park Fishing Pier to ensure accessibility for all.
 These included installation of a ramp, lowered railing portions, and an accessible fish frame for documenting your catch!

 Several parks can be accessed using public transit.
 To view bus routes and local parks, use the map found HERE.

 In 2022, Erie County Parks partnered with the Niagara Frontier Transportation Authority to offer the Adventure Bus.
 The Adventure Bus offers free transportation to park areas throughout Erie County which are not already serviced by mass transit.
 The Adventure Bus addresses equity and accessibility challenges by providing free transportation from the heart of Buffalo to our natural areas.
 As a planned route, any of the Adventure Bus routes are also served by the NFTA Para Transit Program (PAL), too!
 For more information on the PAL service, please check out their website at https://metro.nfta.com/special-services/pal-direct-information or call 716-855-7268 (voice) / 1-800-662-1220 or 711 (relay).